 Hotel am Steinplatz is brand new and feeds upon the ambiance and feel of the 1920’s.
 The building hosted a hotel back then and has now been renovated from roof to basement.
 It’s a modern hotel and the great rooms and new technologies combined with the vintage side of the concept go very well together.

-Berlin food guide: Snacks and lunch : Curry36, Max und Moritz
+Fine Dining in Berlin – Snacks and lunch : Curry36, Max und Moritz

 A true, real, thorough foodie tour can’t be complete without delving into the culinary traditions of a destination.
 And Germany as a whole has a serious food history!